ofirazulay/Systematic_Disconnection_in_DenseNet-Deep_Learning_Course/README.md

 ##### Awards:
 This Project achieved second place in the final project competition of the deep learning course at Ben-Gurion University of the Negev as part of our master's degree studies in data science.
 The selection of the winning projects was made by a panel of three BGU faculty members with extensive deep-learning expertise.

+The event and awards were sponsored by Amazon Web Services (AWS)!
 <br/>

 ##### Description: